lithdew/reliable/README.md

 ### Packet Buffering

-Two fixed-sized sequence buffers are maintained for packets we have sent (wq), and packets we have received (rq).
-The size fixed for these buffers must be evenly divide into the max value of an unsigned 16-bit integer (65536).
+Two fixed-sized sequence buffers are maintained for packets that we have sent (wq), and packets that we have received (rq).
+The size fixed for these buffers must evenly divide into the max value of an unsigned 16-bit integer (65536).
 The data structure is described in [this blog post by Glenn Fiedler](https://gafferongames.com/post/reliable_ordered_messages/).

 We keep track of a counter (oui), representing the last consecutive sequence number of a packet we have sent that was acknowledged by our peer.
 For example, if we have sent packets whose sequence numbers are in the range [0, 256], and we have received acknowledgements for packets (0, 1, 2, 3, 4, 8, 9, 10, 11, 12), then (oui) would be 4.